taneltooming/RedWineQuality/README.md

 *E5_report.pdf* - The PDF that we submitted as our homework 10 submission.

 ## **Explanations:**
-Jupyter Notebook files include additional explanations in the form of comments and descriptions about the sections, code and parameters used.
+Jupyter Notebook files include additional explanations in the form of comments and descriptions about the different sections, code and parameters used.

 ## **Replicating the analysis:**
 The analysis was conducted in Python 3.10 using Jupyter Notebook.
 The red and white wine datasets are provided as CSV files: *winequality-red.csv* and *winequality-white.csv*.
 These files are loaded directly into the analysis notebook using *Pandas*.
 To replicate the analysis, the user runs the *WineQualityFinal.ipynb* notebook from top to bottom.
 The notebook contains sections for data preprocessing, *SMOTE* application, model training, hyperparameter tuning, and evaluation.